ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 **Mass Spectra**

-Mass Spectra Widget (Insert icon) displays each peak, its mass, and intensity for a scan.
+Mass Spectra Widget |mass spectra widget| displays each peak, its mass, and intensity for a scan.
 As the widget shows all detected masses in a scan, the ppm window for the EIC and consequently grouping can be adjusted accordingly.
 This feature is especially useful for MS/MS data and isotopic detection.